dev-family/admiral/README.md

 -   Install the template with backend on Express.js.
 -   Install the template without backend.

-If you choose "**Install the template with backend on Express.js**", you will install the fully customized template with backend on Express.js.
+If you choose "**Install the template with the backend setting on Express.js**", you will install the fully customized template with backend on Express.js.

 [Detailed installation and startup instructions](examples/express-server/README.md)

 All environment variables will be set automatically.
 If you want to configure them manually, go to the project folder and open the **.env.**
 You will have 1 CRUDs from the start - **Users**.
 To find them pass the way - `admiral/src/crud/users/index.tsx`

-If you choose the no backend option, you get just the frontend shell of Admiral in the admiral folder with CRUD - **Users**.
+If you choose "**Install the template without backend setting**", you get just the frontend shell of Admiral in the admiral folder with CRUD - **Users**.
 To find it pass the way - `admiral/src/crud/users/index.tsx`.
 To use your backend, read the [Documentation](#interaction-with-api)

 Admiral is available at http://localhost:3000.
 If port 3000 is busy, any other free port will be selected.